s2n-cnit/profiled-swarm/README.md

    The configuration file is structured into two primary sections:

-   1. _[manager]_: Defines global execution parameters.
+   1. _[manager]_: defines global execution parameters.
       - interface: Specifies the network adapter (e.g., eth0, wlan0) through which all traffic will be sent.
       - log_level: Sets the verbosity of the output (_DEBUG_, _INFO_, _WARNING_, etc.).
-   2. _[profiles.profile_name]_: Defines individual traffic streams that constitute the swarm.
+   2. _[profiles.profile_name]_: defines individual traffic streams that constitute the swarm.
 Each profile is an instance of a generator with its unique target and behavioural definition.
       A typical _manager.toml_ structure includes:

 ```ini